Free Vectors

-5 Exceptional Plugins to Keep Your Wordpress Blog Spam-Free
+5 Exceptional Plugins to Keep Your WordPress Blog Spam-Free

 Quoting from the Akismet website … “Remember the days before spam ?“… Yeah, I know… Nowadays spam is everywhere : in your mail box, on your website, on your blog, on your instant messenger, on your social networking profile, in your online game, on your mobile phone, on your fax, basically everywhere we look on the internet.
 It has become a constant of our “virtual lives”.
 The good news is that spam-fighting techniques have also got a lot better.